02 Who is Pulling?#

 Presentation#

 The demonstrator and his assistant are standing each at one side of the lecture hall.
-Each of them holds the end of the rope.
-The demonstrator steps on the cart.
-His assistant hauls in the rope and the cart with demonstrator is approaching the assistant.
-The point of departure is retaken by the demonstrator and his cart.
-But now the demonstrator on his cart hauls in the rope.
-Again the cart with demonstrator is approaching the assistant.
+Each of them holding one end of the rope.
+The demonstrator steps on the cart, and then his assistant hauls in the rope.
+The cart with the demonstrator is approaching the assistant.
+The demonstrator returns to the point of departure, but now the demonstrator, on his cart, hauls in the rope.
+Again, the cart with the demonstrator is approaching the assistant.

 (A variation to the last demonstration can be shown when instead of the assistant holding the rope, it is tied to the wall.)